 slowly crawling out and I shall never forget my horror when I saw how its

-wings were folded back and crumpled; the wretched butterfly tried with
+wings were folded back and crumpled; the wretched butterfly tried with its

-it with my breath.
+with my breath.
 In vain.
 It needed to be hatched out patiently and the

 unfolding of the wings should be a gradual process in the sun.
 Now it was

 too late.
-My breath had forced the butterfly to appear, all crumpled, before
+My breath had forced the butterfly to appear, all crumpled,

-could always flutter before me to show me the way.
+butterfly could always flutter before me to show me the way.

 -- Nikos Kazantzakis, from Zorba the Greek

 I choose you from all others

 ...and you want to live and you